 You can win Gold Coins in your games, obviously, but if you want to add even more Gold Coins to your account you can buy them.
 Those who buy some Gold Coins earn bonus sweepstakes currency called Sweeps Coins (SC).

 Global has grown considerably since launching in North America in 2016.
-The site, as well as sister sweeps cash casino sites Chumba Casino and Luckyland Slots, is owned by VGW Holdings Limited.
-This is an Australia-based company that is publicly traded and also licensed by the Malta Gaming Authority.
+The site, as well as sister sweeps casino sites Chumba Casino and Luckyland Slots, is owned by VGW Holdings Limited.
+This is an Australia-based company that is licensed by the Malta Gaming Authority.

 Global offers a safe and secure online poker alternative.
 The social gaming aspects, unique avatars, and interesting game options make for some fun opportunities to hit the tables.
 Players will find Texas Hold’em, Omaha, and Crazy Pineapple action.
 That includes: